Manning & Napier (NYSE:MN) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Manning & Napier (NYSE:MN – Get Rating) in a research report sent to investors on Friday.
-The firm issued a strong-buy rating on the asset manager’s stock.
+StockNews.com started coverage on shares of Manning & Napier (NYSE:MN – Get Rating) in a report released on Saturday.
+The brokerage set a “strong-buy” rating on the asset manager’s stock.

 Manning & Napier, Inc engages in the provision of investment advisory servcies.
 The firm offers a broad range of financial solutions and investment strategies, including wealth management services.
 It provides investment management services to separately managed accounts, mutual funds, and collective investment trust funds.